-The Royal College of Pathologists anticipates that four years would normally be required to satisfactorily complete the medical virology curriculum to the required depth and breadth, in addition to completion of CMT/ACCS.
-The training will therefore comprise CMT/ACCS (including attainment of the MRCP) for two years, Combined Infection Training for two years (combining laboratory and clinical aspects of infection) and two years of higher specialty training in medical virology.
+The Royal College of Pathologists anticipates that five years would normally be required to satisfactorily complete the medical virology curriculum to the required depth and breadth.
+It is anticipated that two years would normally be required to satisfactorily complete the general medical microbiology and virology section of the curriculum and three years to complete higher specialty training in medical virology.